 Other landowners surrounding the lake are supportive and interested in the project.
-The largest private landowner of Swan Lake water frontage to the east is the Ashworth Family.
+The largest private landowner of Swan Lake water frontage to the east is the Ashworth family.
 Two letters of support for the original 2009 grant application from individual members of the Ashworth Family have been uploaded into PRISM.
-The Acworth's are active members of the SLWPG, and have provided ongoing support for the project and related activities in the form of volunteer time and cash donations.
 Many of the landowners along West Beach Road west of the lake are also members of SLWPG and supportive of the project.